An Oklahoma Highway Department truck heads west on 80-year-old original pink concrete of Route 66 outside Clinton OK.

 Later, coming back from Chicago, take the other routing of 66 from Springfield IL south--and you won't have missed a thing.

-On-line resources for the National Road, going east-to-west include:
+On-line resources for the National Road include:

 www.wheelingcvb.com (Wheeling Convention and Visitors Bureau)